15 Dimensional Analysis

 2. The dependent variable, D, cannot be used as a repeating variable, so it must appear only in one group by default.
 No exceptions.

 3. The repeating variables must include all of the physical base dimensions of the problem, i.e., they must collectively include mass and/or length and/or time, as appropriate, for the particular problem in question.
-In this case, \varrho_{\infty}, V_{\infty}, and d collectively include all of the base dimensions of mass, length, and time.
+In this case, \varrho_{\infty}, V_{\infty}, and d collectively include the base dimensions of mass, length, and time.

 4. The repeating variables must be linearly independent of one another, i.e., repeating variables must not be chosen that will have the same units or products of the same units, e.g., repeating variables with two different length scales or two different reference velocities cannot be used.
 In this case, \varrho_{\infty}, V_{\infty}, and d are all linearly independent of each other.

 The dimensional analysis process will likely succeed if these prior rules are followed.
 If not, then it will fail, often catastrophically.
-For complex problems, of which there are many in engineering, the choice of repeating variables may not be obvious.
+For complex problems, many of which are in engineering, the choice of repeating variables may not be obvious.
 However, they should still be selected as quantities most likely to have substantial effects on the dependent variable.
 For example, the velocity and density of the flow in an aerodynamic problem are excellent examples of two quantities that will significantly affect the aerodynamic forces.

 Formal Check for Linear Independence